-William McDermott - "Cleveland Plain Dealer" Drama Critic
+William McDermott - "Plain Dealer" Drama Critic

 10311 Lake Shore Boulevard

-William F. McDermott began a newspaper career on the Indianapolis News in 1914 and, within three years, became an editorial writer and drama reviewer.
+William began a newspaper career on the “Indianapolis News” in 1914 and, within three years, became an editorial writer and drama reviewer.

-In addition to his customary critical trips to New York, McDermott persuaded the Plain Dealer to send him on annual tours of the European theatrical capitals, from where he sent back interviews with such luminaries as Somerset Maugham and Ferenc Molnar and accounts of visits to Max Reinhardt’s castle and Russian production of Hamlet.
-He was later hailed by Newsweek Magazine as one of the nation’s most esteemed drama critics.
+In addition to his regular critical trips to New York, McDermott persuaded the “Plain Dealer” to send him on annual tours of the European theatrical capitals.
+From where he sent back interviews with such luminaries as Somerset Maugham and Ferenc Molnar and accounts of visits to Max Reinhardt’s castle and Russian production of Hamlet.
+“Newsweek” magazine later hailed him as one of the nation’s most esteemed drama critics.

-After divorcing his first wife, Georgie Richards, in 1921, McDermott married Eva Pace in 1938 bringing the Golden Age to Haysmar.
 They were an extraordinary couple whose mutual love of life and for each other added a richness to their home.
 Hailed by “Newsweek” as one of the nation’s most esteemed drama critics, “Mac” knew almost everyone who was anyone in the theater world.
 He and Eva entertained at their home the likes of Helen Hayes, Charles Laughton, Tallulah Bankhead, John Barrymore, Alfred Lunt, Lynn Fontanne, Richard Rodgers, and Oscar Hammerstein.
 Katherine Hepburn played tennis on the court in the front yard.

-McDermott died of cancer at his Bratenahl home on November 16, 1958.
+William McDermott died of cancer at his Bratenahl home on November 16, 1958.
 Eva died on March 29, 1985.
 Both are buried in Lake View Cemetery.